Dushyanth14/Ansible-projects/README.md

 - Enter yes to create user: yes
 - Enter the user id: 67890
 - Enter the password: ********
-- User johndoe created with UID 67890 and password set.
+- User (suer name) created with UID 67890 and password set.